Use the Right Dish Soap

 If you hear a faint chirping in your apartment, you aren’t going mad!
 Chances are – you need to replace the smoke detector batteries in 1 or more of the smoke detectors in your apartment.
 These take a 9V battery.
 Maintenance personnel completed a smoke detector test prior to your move-in (new batteries were installed; detectors were tested).
 If the batteries die during your lease term, be sure to promptly change them as this is a tenant responsibility, per the Lease.
 Rest assured that the smoke detectors are indeed backed up electronically between the time the chirping begins and the time you change the battery.
 Unsure how to open the smoke detector to reach the battery?
 Let us know!
 Safety is our #1 priority, and fire safety is VERY important to us.

 Be sure to take your trash and recyclable materials to the on-site bins regularly.
-If our grounds crew finds trash being stored on your patio or in the breezeway, they’ll remove it at the cost of a $50/person “Improper Trash Disposal” fine plus the cost of removal.
-There are trash & recycling bins conveniently placed throughout the community – check out our map to find the one closest to your building.
-Please note: The City of Harrisonburg’s Single Stream Collection Program does not apply to apartment communities.
+If our grounds crew finds trash being stored on your patio or in the breezeway, they’ll remove it at the cost of a $50/person does not apply to apartment communities..
+There are trash & recycling bins conveniently placed throughout the community – check out to find the one closest to your building.
+Please note:

 Change Light Bulbs